khoanmtk/vba-regex-world/README.md

 ## About

 This is the tool support for:
-- Search with regex in list of file or folder.
+- Search with regex in list of file or folder. [in-progress]
-- List up result to each cell.
+- List up result to each cell.[in-progress]
-- Replace by using regex, and output replacement information data sheet.
+- Replace by using regex, and output replacement information data sheet. [in-progress]
-- Clean up output information.
+- Clean up output information. [in-progress]
-- Create an Excel function to direct apply regex in Excel cells
+- Create an Excel function to direct apply regex in Excel cells [in-progress]

 Why you use this tool:
 - The UI of this tool is Excel.
 Easy to input